 Nathan Lane, Danny Burstein, and Zoë Wanamaker Will Return to Broadway in PICTURES FROM HOME

 Some living legends are returning to Broadway next year.
 Tony winners Nathan Lane and Danny Burstein, along with Olivier winner Zoë Wanamaker, will star in the Pictures From Home at Studio 54.
 The play will begin previews January 10, 2023, with an opening night set for February 9.
+(UPDATE: the play will now begin previews January 13.)

 Based on the photo memoir by Larry Sultan, and adapted to the stage by Sharr White (The Other Place, Annapurna), Pictures From Home explores the family dynamic of a mother, father, and son as they relive the best and worst of their lives so far.